tekknolagi/tekknolagi.github.com/_posts/2026-06-03-inlining-heuristics.md

 If you don't fancy duplicating the code, you can instead duplicate the profiles.
 You could either do this using type context (as above) or using call context.
-SpiderMonkey, for example, has a feature called ICScript that allows callers to pass down a bit of memory for callees to record their inline caches.
+SpiderMonkey, for example, does "trial inlining" that allows callers to pass down a bit of memory for potential inline candidate callees to record their inline caches.
+Instead of each function holding its own ICScript, the caller allocates a unique ICScript for that potential-inline call-site.
 This gives each callee function (at least?) one level of call context.

 Later, when inlining the callee into the caller, we don't have other callers' type information polluting the IR builder (or whatever reads the profiles).